distribution/distribution/docs/spec/api.md

 }
 ```

-Delete is not enabled on the registry
+Blob delete is not allowed because the registry is configured as a pull-through cache or `delete` has been disabled